AztecProtocol/engineering-designs/prd.template.md

 ## Background

 Provide a high-level background for the project.
-Add links to any relevant documents rather than duplicating information.
+Add links to any relevant documents rather than duplicating information (note, if linking to github, make sure to include the commit hash).

 Explain what the status quo is and why it is inadequate.

+## Key assumptions and dependencies

+List the key assumptions made in creating the requirements.

+List the key dependencies on other work streams or requirements.

+For example, we assume that feature X will be complete by Y date, and that it will be cheaper to do Z than V.

 ## Desired User Flow(s)